superdesk/video-server/README.md

 It allows to edit video such as cut, crop, rotate, quality and capture thumbnails for video.

 ## Configure Superdesk
-You only configure it in server and run it as stand alone server.
+You only configure it in server and run it as stand alone service.

+### Requirements

+These services must be installed, configured and running:

+ * MongoDB
+ * Python (>= 3.6)
+ * RabbitMQ

 ## Install for Development